-The Crypto-Officer is required to delete and recreate all required cryptographic keys and CSPs necessary for the module's secure operation.
-The keys and CSPs existing on the module were generated outside of the module's Approved mode of operation, and they must now be re-created for use in the Approved mode.
+Whether the module has been upgraded to a validated firmware version from an earlier firmware, or shipped with a validated firmware version already present, it is required to delete and recreate all required cryptographic keys and CSPs necessary for the module's secure operation.
+The keys and CSPs existing on the module were generated outside of the module's Approved mode of operation, and they must now be recreated for use in Approved mode.
 To ensure the module's secure operation, the CO shall replace the following keys and CSPs: